 - This may be fulfilled during the semester prior to or concurrently with PSY 3901W

 View the BS major project requirements for more information.

 - Students must complete a minimum of 16 upper-level credits within psychology and a minimum of 9 credits within the outside PSY foundation clusters as University of Minnesota Twin Cities credit

 - All transfer courses needing evaluation for the outside PSY foundation clusters must be evaluated through the departments that house those courses

-- Students may request evaluation of non-psychology UMN courses with substantially similar content or transfer psychology courses for consideration of inclusion in the major program
+- Students may request an evaluation of non-psychology UMN courses with substantially similar content or transfer psychology courses for consideration of inclusion in the major program

 View more information for transfer students.